oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 # Model in Image Sample

-This sample demonstrates specifying a Weblogic Deploy Tool (WDT) model for a domain resource so that, when the domain resourced is deployed, the model is used to generate a domain home.
-This is an alternative to pre-creating a WebLogic domain home prior to deploying your domain resource.
-WDT models are a convenient and succinct alternative to WebLogic configuration scripts, plus also allow you to bundle your applications in an application archive.
+This sample demonstrates the WebLogic Kubernetes Operator "Model in Image" feature.
+This feature supports specifying a Weblogic Deploy Tool (WDT) model for a domain resource so that the operator generates a domain home directly from the model during runtime.
+The Model in Image feature is an alternative to pre-creating a WebLogic domain home prior to deploying your domain resource.

+WDT models are a convenient and succinct alternative to WebLogic configuration scripts.
+WDT models compactly define a WebLogic domain via yaml files, plus they support bundlng your applications in an application archive.
 The WDT model format is described in [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling).

-This sample demonstrates a basic `WLS` domain, a `JRF` domain with a database, or a `RestrictedJRF` domain with a database.
-For the `JRF` and `RestrictedJRF` domains,
+This sample demonstrates deploying a WebLogic servlet application within basic `WLS` domain or a Oracle Fusion Middleware Infrastructure `JRF`/`RestrictedJRF` domain.
+The `JRF` and `RestrictedJRF` domain path through the sample includes additional steps for deploying a database and initializing the database using the rcu tool.

 # Contents